PetarMI/thesis-eth/docs/pre_release.md

 #### v.0.0.1 - Docker containers in an overlay network

-Use an overlay network to enable two containers residing on separate Docker hosts to communicate.
+##### Release notes

-##### Setup
+* Use an overlay network to enable two containers residing on separate Docker hosts
     * Docker hosts are Docker enabled local VMs
         * NAT and Host-only adapter